dgkf/options/README.md

 }
 ```

+In situations where you have identically named parameters where you _don't_ want
-Or you can reassign documentation to another parameter
+to inherit the option documentation, you can provide their names to `as_params`
+to use just a subset of options.
+You can also reassign documentation for an
+option to a parameter of a different name.

 ```r
 #' Hello World!